 Valhi 83.0%

-Estate of Harold C. Simmons 2.2%

-Annette C. Simmons 0.9%
+Annette C. Simmons 3.0%

-Kronos Worldwide Less than 0.1%
+Kronos Worldwide Less than 1%

-Serena Simmons Connelly Less than 0.1%
+Serena Simmons Connelly Less than 1%

 Ms. Lisa Simmons, Ms. Connelly and/or Ms. Annette Simmons are related to the following persons or entities that directly hold the following percentages of the outstanding shares of Kronos Worldwide common stock: